 When embarking on a contractor career, the first big decision you will likely have to make is whether to operate via your own limited company or take the path of using an umbrella company.
 In this article, we are looking at some of the key factors that could help you decide.

-Working through your own limited company has its obvious advantages, in particular, giving you full control over your revenue, paid directly into your business bank account with no intermediary involved, and probably most appealing of all, lower tax responsibilities for contracts deemed outside of the IR35 legislation.
+Working through your own limited company has its obvious advantages, in particular, giving you full control over your revenue.
+You get paid directly into your business bank account no intermediary involved, and probably most appealing of all, with lower tax responsibilities for contracts outside of the IR35 legislation.
 You can typically take home around 70-80% of your earnings.
 The company director controls how much they pay themselves in the form of salary and dividends in combination, and providing the contract falls outside of IR35, a number of expenses can be claimed.

 By going limited, you can: